angelzhangg/SLP-Student-Stress-Levels/README.md

 ## Research Question:
 -Does the Holistic Wellness Initiative positively impact perceived stress of graduate Speech-Language Pathology students?

--What are the coping strategies of Graduate students and how do they feel before starting the "Be Well" initiave?"
+-What are the coping strategies of Graduate students and how do they feel before starting the "Be Well" initiave?

 ## Research Objectives:
 - Purpose of this pretest/posttest study is to evaluate the impact of holistic wellness techniques—such as time management, coping strategies, and communication mindfulness